Ann Bookman, Director

-Denise Schultz comes to the center with a lengthy background in the financial services industry.
-Most recently she has shifted her career to focus on women.
-With a strong background in women’s studies, her interests lie at the intersection of feminism, mothering and public policy.
-Schultz is the chair of her local Democratic Town Committee and is an active volunteer for several campaigns.
-She is involved with the National Women’s Studies Association as a member of the Feminist Mothering Caucus, and presented at the regional conference in 2010 and national conference in 2012.
-She earned a Graduate Certificate in Gender, Leadership and Public Policy at UMass Boston and is a graduate of the 2013 class of Emerge Massachusetts.
+After many years in the financial services industry, Denise shifted her career to focus on women’s empowerment.
+With a strong background in women’s studies, her interests lie at the intersection of feminism, mothering, and public policy.
+Schultz is a co-chair of the Metrowest Commission on the Status of Women and chair of her local Democratic Town.
+A 2013 graduate of Emerge Massachusetts, she is an active volunteer for several campaigns.
+Denise is also involved with the National Women’s Studies Association as a member of the Feminist Mothering Caucus presented at the regional conference in 2010 and national conference in 2012.

 Anne Forman, Alumnae Coordinator, Graduate Certificate

 Education: Graduate Certificate, Program for Women in Politics and Public Policy; BA, English, Bradley University